openconfig/models-ci/README.md

 The details of `cloudbuild.yaml` is heavily dependent on the assumptions made in this respository.

-Each build step of `cloudbuild.yaml` is run of a docker container inside the same VM.
+Each build step of `cloudbuild.yaml` is run by a docker container inside the same VM.
 The steps need to made to coordinate with one another manually.
+GCB allows steps to have arbitrary dependencies, and parallel execution of steps whose ancestor steps have already been executed.

 As [pre-built images](https://cloud.google.com/cloud-build/docs/cloud-builders)
 provided by GCB are currently used to run CI, `cloudbuild.yaml` requires some